-The WDT clock source is implemented by a dedicated RC oscillator (WDT oscillator), or instruction clock (system clock divided by 4), determine by ROM code option.
+The WDT clock source is implemented by a dedicated RC oscillator (WDT oscillator), or instruction clock (system clock divided by 4), determine by configuration option.
 This timer is designed to prevent a software malfunction or sequence from jumping to an unknown location with unpredictable results.
-The Watchdog Timer can be disabled by ROM code option.
-If the Watchdog Timer is disabled, all the executions related to the WDT result in no operation.
+The Watchdog